sueszli/fast-snek/README.md

 - we can write extension modules to cpython where the GIL is released and call them from python's kernel-level [^thread] threads.
 - the rust extension libraries are promising and used in some new popular projects [^rust1] [^rust2] but contains some unsafe code [^rustunsafe] that might be a security risk.
-- alternatively you can also use the cython to generate c-code from python code and compile it to a shared library. this is a bit more high-level and safer than writing c-extensions manually. it's also used in some popular projects like numpy and lxml. but it doesn't scale well for large projects as it's not as versatile as c.
+- alternatively you can also use cython (not to be confused with cpython) to generate the c-code for the extension in python. cython is used in some popular projects like numpy and lxml. but the weird syntax makes it less versatile.

 <br><br>